ibrahimkarakose/FIGARO/README.md

-# Galileo
+FIGARO
-Accelerometer Device Design by Integration of Intel Galileo Development Board and MEMS Circuit
+Accelerometer Device Design by ADXL345 MEMS and ARDUINO Board by Python